 The payment of this grant is discretionary and may be means tested.
-It is applicable mainly to those receiving Social Welfare payments of one form or or another, including pensions.
+It is applicable mainly to those receiving Social Welfare grant payments of one form or another, including pensions.
 Application forms are available from your local Health Board Office and must be accompanied by the Funeral Invoice in the applicant’s name.
-The Community Welfare Office decides if the full grants or part of it will be paid.
+The Community Welfare Office decides if the full grants or portion will be paid.

 Widowed Parent Grant (€6000)

 This is available where a death occurs of a parent with dependent children. (under 18 or over if in full-time education).
 The Grant is paid when the widowed parent applies for the widow/widowers pension.

 If death is work-related or as a result of a prescribed illness a Funeral Grant may be paid under the occupational injuries scheme.

 If a spouse or partner dies while they are receiving a Social Welfare payment such as the state pension, unemployment benefit, disability benefit, etc., payments will continue to be made for 6 weeks after the death.
 The local Social Welfare Officer can supply more details.